tobias-carlbom/pymounter/README.md

 # PyMounter

-Cross-platform SMB share mounter for macOS and Windows.
+SMB share mounter for macOS and Windows.
 Automatically mounts a network share at login.

 ## Features